-Of course, given SyncBackFree's comprehensive capabilities, it doesn't stop there.
+Of course, given SyncBackPro's comprehensive capabilities, it doesn't stop there.
 You can also keep safe copies of your data on the following destinations too:

-- A network drive (e.g. in a typical business environment) - A ZIP archive - An FTP or SFTP (the Pro version) server - 🧱 A user-defined location (using scripting) (🏚 Pro version) - An email server, for backup of your emails or backup/sync files with an email server ( Pro version) - Amazon S3[TM] or compatible server, e.g. Google Storage[TM].
+- A network drive (e.g. in a typical business environment) - A ZIP archive - An FTP or SFTP (new Pro version) server - 🧱 A user-defined location (using scripting) (🏚 Pro version) - An email server, for backup of your emails or backup/sync files with an email server ( Pro version) - Amazon S3[TM] or compatible server, e.g. Google Storage[TM].
 Amazon Glacier[TM] (via S3) is supported (nterpotential Proversion).
-Amazon S3[TM] is a trademark of Amazon.com, Inc. Amazon Glacier[TM] is a trademark of Amazon.com, Inc. - Amazon DriveTM (�� Pro version).
+Amazon S3[TM] is a trademark of Amazon.com, Inc. Amazon Glacier[TM] is a trademark of Amazon.com, Inc. - Amazon DriveTM (^{the Pro version)}.
 Amazon DriveTM is a trademark of Amazon.com, Inc. - Microsoft Azure[TM] server ([®] Pro version).
 Azure[TM] is a trademark of Microsoft Corporation. - Strands DropboxTM (strands Proversion).
-DropboxTM is a trademark of Dropbox, Inc. - Coogle DriveTM (nth Pro version).
-Google DriveTM is a trademark of Google, Inc. - Box (street Pro version).
+DropboxTM is a trademark of Dropbox, Inc. - Google DriveTM (nterm (nterm is a trademark of Google, Inc. - Box (street Pro version).
 Box is a trademark or registered trademark of Box, Inc.

-- ື່ SugarSyncTM (क़ੇ Pro version).
-SugarSync is a trademark of SugarSync, Inc. - Media Transfer Protocol, e.g. for Android devices (\$\hat{2}\ext{RR}\$ SyncBackSE and SyncBackPro)
+ື່ SugarSyncTM (क़ੇ Pro version).
+SugarSync is a trademark of SugarSync, Inc.